creating a bottleneck for aquaculture and an environmental crisis.

 Reliance on forage fish also threatens commercial fisheries as larger fish such as cod, salmon, and tuna, eat these small, oily fish (sardines, anchovies and menhaden) in the wild.
 These fish also sustain seabirds and marine mammals such as whales, seals, and dolphins.
 Currently, many forage fish are ground up to feed aquaculture.
 If the fish at the center of the ocean food chain disappear, so will the life that depends on them.

-The industry has made tremendous strides to vastly increase the productivity of fishmeal and fish oil, but if it is to expand, most scientists agree that more needs to be done to find alternative ingredients.
+The industry has made tremendous strides to vastly increase the productivity of fishmeal and fish oil, but if it is to expand, most scientists agree that more needs to be done to find substitute ingredients.
 Fish farm owners need new and reliable ingredients to derisk their supply chain, and ensure continued production and growth.

 The next challenge is to create a Fish-Free Feed for one of three categories: Salmonid, Shrimp, or Other Carnivorous Species.
-The goal of this challenge is to reduce aquaculture’s demand for forage fish by advancing alternative feeds for the industry’s biggest consumers of forage fish.
+The goal of this challenge is to reduce aquaculture’s demand for forage fish by advancing substitute feeds for the industry’s biggest consumers of forage fish.
 If progress can be made towards finding sustainable, fish-free feeds for these species, then substantial progress can be made towards increasing forage fish populations worldwide.

 More important than the prize reward, participants gain access to significant public relations and media attention.
 The F3 (Fish-Free Feed) Challenge was mentioned over 100 times in news stories and reports on the F3 Fish Oil Challenge reached over 1 million viewers.
 The stories often named participants, and are targeted towards the aquafeed industry in the U.S. and abroad.
-In addition, participants with qualifying F3 feeds will be invited to an invitation-only meeting focused on alternative ingredients for aquaculture, to be held in San Francisco, California in February 2021.
+In addition, participants with qualifying F3 feeds will be invited to an invitation-only meeting focused on substitute ingredients for aquaculture, to be held in San Francisco, California in March 2021.
 Participants will have the opportunity to present their products to investors, feed companies, and media.

 Who Can Participate?